-Full 2014 FIAT 500L
+Used 2014 FIAT 500L

-When Fiat returned to the U.S. in 2011, it was pretty much guaranteed that the ultracompact 500 hatchback would have narrow appeal.
+When Fiat returned to the United States in 2011, it was pretty much guaranteed that the ultracompact 500 hatchback would have narrow appeal.
 The 500's origins and soul are from Europe, where tight city streets and shorter distances between destinations make small cars a way of life.
-Fiat always planned to expand the 500 family to include a larger, more useful variation aimed at North American drivers, and now the 2014 Fiat 500L is here.
+Fiat always planned to expand the 500 family to include a larger, more useful variation aimed at North American drivers.
+The result is the 2014 Fiat 500L.

-With two more doors, more than 2 feet of added length and as much interior volume as many full-size cars, the 2014 500L is a wholly different car from the standard Fiat 500: It's a compact wagon and it's close in size to many compact crossovers.
+With two more doors, more than 2 feet of added length and as much interior volume as many full-size cars, the 2014 500L is a wholly different car from the standard Fiat 500: It's a compact wagon close in size to many compact crossovers.
 High-mounted front seats give the driver and front passenger a commanding view of the road, and rear headroom and legroom are more plentiful than you might think.

 This is also a much wider car than the 500 hatchback, and thanks to significant gains in shoulder room and hiproom, getting three children across in the backseat is a legitimate proposition.
 So is a stop at the grocery store on your way home: The Fiat 500L offers a comparatively titanic 23.1 cubic feet of capacity behind its rear seats compared with just 9.5 in the standard Fiat 500.